Jishun/RoslynWeave/README.md

 Therefore in order to use it, use the `_AopWrapped` namespace in the program

 # How to customize it
-- [program.cs of the Cli](RoslynWeaveCli/Program.cs) has a very basic main to iterate through files,  take the file make your own cli to find the files and store the output in your way
-- Use the default wrapper to manage the code then derive from [DefaultAopContext](RoslynWeave/DefaultAopContext.cs) to make interception
+- Use the default wrapper to manage the code then derive from [DefaultAopContext](RoslynWeave/CodeFramework/DefaultAopContext.cs) to make interception

 - Or, Derive from [WrapperTemplate.cs](RoslynWeave/CodeRewriter/WrapperTemplate.cs), give the source code as string to [TemplateExtractor.cs](RoslynWeave/CodeRewriter/TemplateExtractor.cs) with a factory method.
 - then the code rewriter will use your way to wrap the methods,